Tampa Probation Violations

 Special Conditions of Probation

 A probationer may have other special conditions of probation as well.
-For example, if the probationer committed a drug or alcohol offense, they may be ordered to abstain.
+For example, if the probationer committed a drug or alcohol offense, such as DUI, they may be ordered to abstain.
 They may also be ordered to stay away from all establishments that serve or sell alcohol.

 The following are examples of special conditions: